ValkyRiver/upgrademod/README.md

 # ValkyRiver: upgrademod
 **upgrademod** is a [Balatro](https://store.steampowered.com/app/2379780/Balatro/) mod by ValkyRiver which allows every item in the Collection to be upgraded (except for decks, but there are 3 new decks)

-This mod is basically complete now.
+The first version of this mod is complete now.
 Only a bit of testing left.
 At the moment, the ante scaling on the other decks is a bit low, especially with upgrade items now in the game.

 This mod has been tested on 1.0.0\~ALPHA-0813a-STEAMODDED and 1.0.0\~ALPHA-0919a-STEAMODDED.